Integrated Platform for Carbon Capture and Utilization

 Technical Description

-• The Integrated Platform for Carbon Capture and Utilization is a lab-scale CCUS system to demonstrate the complete capture-to-utilization workflow in a controlled environment.
+• Lab-scale CCUS system designed to demonstrate the complete capture-to-utilization workflow in a controlled environment.

-• A dynamic gas blending unit with precision mass flow controllers simulates real emission sources ranging from ambient air (≈400 ppm CO₂) to industrial flue gas concentrations.
+• Precision gas blending unit simulating emission sources from ambient air to high-concentration industrial flue gas streams.

-• Multiple thermocouples distributed along the column enable detailed thermal and mass-transfer zone analysis during adsorption.
+• Distributed thermocouples providing detailed thermal and mass-transfer zone analysis.

-• An IoT-based data acquisition system logs temperature, flow, and gas concentration data for real-time visualization and post-processing.
+• IoT-based data acquisition system logging temperature, flow, and gas concentration for real-time visualization and post-processing.

 Ecosense